Improving Central Auditory Processing Deficits (CAPD)

 - Correctly order non-speech sounds (Illiadou, Bamiou, Kaprinis, Kandylis, Kaprinis (2009)

-- Expressive speech, writing is a form of expression (Yalcinkaya, Muluk, and Sahin)
+- Expressive speech and writing (Yalcinkaya, Muluk, and Sahin)

-Learn more about CAPD from the American Speech-Language-Hearing Association.
+Learn more about Central Auditory Processing Deficits from the American Speech-Language-Hearing Association.

 Cheri Moore's desire to improve clients' emotional response during auditory integration training resulted in the discovery of a high rate of co-existing visual processing difficulties with sound intolerance, with or without a hearing loss.
 After some clients experienced increased visual processing difficulties during AIT, like chronic double vision, Cheri Moore collaborated with optometrists specializing in vision therapy to track client's progress.
 Auditory-visual protocols have resulted in improved responses to auditory integration training and vision therapy.